Skip to main content

 With the chronology, specials, and MMI documentation in place, assemble the final package.
 A strong personal injury demand typically includes:

-- Billing documentation — itemized bills matching the specials summary
+5. Billing documentation matching the specials summary

 Present the chronology and specials in a format that requires minimal effort from the adjuster.
 Number your exhibits, include a table of contents, and hyperlink your specials summary back to the corresponding chronology entries where possible.
 Adjusters with 30 files on their desk will move yours first if verification takes minutes instead of hours.